 The answer is a bit complex.
 Early-stage SaaS companies should use the Rule of 40 to gauge their balance between growth and profitability.
 However, it should not be their only focus when assessing company performance as targeting Rule of 40 compliance would come at the cost of sacrificing growth.

-Young SaaS companies may be better off using the weighted Rule of 40 or other metrics to assess their progress and save the standard Rule of 40 as they reach a more mature stage.
+Young SaaS companies may be better off using the weighted Rule of 40, the Rule of X and other SaaS metrics for which peer benchmarks are more readily available like NRR, GRR, Gross Margin, etc. to assess their progress and save the standard Rule of 40 as they reach a more “mature” stage.

 3 tips when tracking the Rule of 40